Deploy NXLog Agent with Chef

 You need to run a series of commands to create the correct file structure.
 These commands will generate a Chef repository, the cookbooks, and the recipes.
 Cookbooks are a collection of recipes, and there can be many recipes within a cookbook as well as many cookbooks.

-Upon completion, the following directory structure and files should be available.
+Upon completion, you should have the following directory and file structure.

 ├── chefignore